benedictweis/kubernetes-getting-started/README.md

 # ⛴️ kubernetes-getting-started

-This is an example repository to introduce you to kubernetes.It covers core concepts and leaves you wit an solid foundation, from which you can build you own app or extend your kubernetes knowledge.
+This is an example repository to introduce you to Kubernetes.
+It covers core concepts and leaves you with a solid foundation, from which you can build your own app or extend your Kubernetes knowledge.

 ## Prerequisites